-In case of roadside emergency with a disabled vehicle, please refer to Wrecker towing in the Roadside Emergencies chapter.
+In case of a roadside emergency with a disabled vehicle, please refer to Wrecker towing in the Roadside Emergencies chapter.

-These guidelines are designed to prevent damage to your vehicle.
+These guidelines are designed to prevent damage to your vehicle after it is hooked-up to the RV or tow dolly.